SmartPracticeschool/SBSPS-Challenge-2780-SENTIMENT-ANALYSIS-OF-COVID-19-TWEETS--VISUALIZATION-DASHBOARD/README.md

 To fight the coronavirus not only needs the guidance from the government but also a positive attitude from the public.
 Our analysis provides a potential approach to reveal the public’s sentiment status and help institutions respond timely to it.

 ## Acknowledge
-We want to sincerely acknowledge the efforts of our mentor in this program.
+We want to sincerely acknowledge the efforts of the faculty and student executive assistants of UC Davis MSBA program for facilitating the COVID-19 Challenge.
+Also we are very grateful to the valuable suggestions from Prof. Ashwin Aravindakshan and Prof. Jörn Boehnke.